You were probably reminded to say “thank you” from a very young age. It's part of social etiquette. Gratitude is a long-standing ritual.

 Gratitude improves social psychology.

-A study in Emotion magazine found that thanking new acquaintances had a huge effect on whether they would pursue further interactions.
-So not only does gratitude make people more likely to socialize with you (to an extent, of course), being grateful makes you more likely to handle social situations with ease.
-A study at University of Kentucky found grateful people less likely to pursue revenge and more likely to experience empathy.
+One study found that thanking new acquaintances had a huge effect on whether they would pursue further interactions.
+So not only does gratitude make people more likely to socialize with you, being grateful makes you more likely to handle social situations with ease.
+Another study at the University of Kentucky found grateful people less likely to act revengeful and more likely to experience and express empathy.

 Gratitude increases self-confidence.